 The shorter the distance smoke travels, the hotter it is when it reaches your mouth, and a one hitter is pretty short.
 Also, remember you’re lighting something on fire, so you’re bound to get some embers and ash making their merry way to the back of your throat.
 There’s a few ways to make your experience smoother though.

 The SilverStick bat has a replaceable natural filter that diffuses the heat, traps tar, and stops these burning particulates so everything is smoother, but your standard unfiltered pipe is going to be a little harsh.
 If you’re working with a regular taster, there are metal screens you can grab at some smoking stores that will catch the biggest embers, but they don’t catch tar and finer particulates, or diffuse any heat.
 This intense heat can actually scorch your throat, so some pipes have dimples that some claim swirls the heat and diffuses things a bit, but once again, you’re not stopping embers or tar with these setups.

 4. I Would Walk 500 Miles (Da Da Da)

-One hitters come with various tricks to get over this, like the SilverStick coming with an odor resistant end cap so you can pack and go with a couple hits.
-You can also pick up a wooden or leather dugout/one hitter box, to carry your herb, pipe, and other accessories if you need a little more flower during your adventure.
+One hitters come with various tricks to get over this, like the SilverStick coming with an end cap so you can pack and go with a couple hits.
+You can also pick up a wooden or leather dugout/one hitter box, to carry your tobacco, pipe, and other accessories if you need a little more during your adventure.

 5. Keep It Clean